evertonstz/pynps/README.md

 In case you decide to store your binary outside `/home/$USER/.config/pyNPS/lib/` you'll need to specify this folder in your config file unde the "wget_location" option.
 ******
 # windows
-Just happens this also works on windows, there are binary releases in the [releases page](https://github.com/evertonstz/pynps/releases), more info how using it on windows can be found [here](https://github.com/evertonstz/pynps/releases/tag/1.4.0).
+Just happens this also works on windows and binaries for windows are provided since version 1.4.0, available in the [releases page](https://github.com/evertonstz/pynps/releases), more info how using it on windows can be found in the notes for the version 1.4.0 [here](https://github.com/evertonstz/pynps/releases/tag/1.4.0).

 Remember Windows is not fully supported, so your milage may vary: just use [NPSBrowser](https://nopaystation.com/vita/npsReleases/) .

 ******
 # Updating database